How we test high chairs

 Crumbs High chairs are sprinkled with crumbs, all over the coverings and crevices, to find the places where they could accumulate and to check how easy these parts are to clean.

-High chairs must score 70% or above to earn a Best Buy
+74%The score a high chair must get to earn a Best Buy

 Should I buy it?

 To help you decide, we give each high chair a total test score, so you can easily see which are the best and worse and directly compare models with each other.